jrwalk16/Java-Project-2/README.md

 ### Process
 I wanted to create an application that allowed me to keep track of comic books in inventory.
 I thought about what kinds of information I wanted to be able to find based on the superhero.
 I decided to add tables for series the character appeared in as well as the supporting characters who appeared alongside them.
 I aslo included a table listing the secret identity of the superhero.
 This would be a one-to-one relationship while the others would be one-to-many.

+#### Things to add in future
+1. Functionality to match supporting characters to the series they appear.
+2.

 ### Endpoints

 | ENDPOINT                                                | FUNCTIONALITY |